bhrugs/blog/README.md

 # blog
-this is Bhrugu Desai's blog.
-It will have details related to my work, interests etc.
+Bhrugu Desai's blog.
+It will have details related to my work, interests etc. goto bhrugs.github.io or thezero.me